Brandenburg Gate symbolizes Berlin’s division into East and West – and, since the fall of the Berlin Wall, it stands for a reunited Germany.

 FAQs about Brandenburg Gate

-Here are a few questions, tourists visiting Brandenburg Gate like to ask –
+Here are some questions visitors usually ask before visiting Brandenburg Gate like to ask:

 Popular attractions in Berlin